MarkBind/markbind/docs/userGuide/plugins/web3Form.md

 </box>

 <box type="warning" seamless>
-The free plan from Web3Forms only allows 250 submissions per month.
+The free plan from Web3Forms allows up to 250 submissions per month.
 </box>

 To set it up, get an access key from [Web3Forms](https://web3forms.com/).
 Then add `web3Form` to your site's plugin, and add the `accessKey` parameter via the `pluginsContext`.